ChainSafe/game-docs-v2/docs/v2.5/8_interacting-with-tokens.md

 });
 ```

-To learn more about Smart Contract API visit "Interacting with Smart-Contracts" section.
-(TODO: Add link here)
+To learn more about Smart Contract API visit "Interacting with Smart-Contracts" section [Here](https://docs.gaming.chainsafe.io/interacting-with-smart-contracts/).

 ### Decimals and Conversion

-All operations with eth or any ERC-20 token expect amount in smallest unit and you might want to convert this
+All operations with eth or any ERC-20 token expect amounts in smallest unit know as wei and you might want to convert this
 number before showing it to a user.
 Converting units is as simple as dividing or multiplying it by a _10^n_,
 where _n_ - is the number of decimals for the largest unit.